Malang East Java, Indonesia Travel Guide

 Entry conditions change by nationality and intended length of stay.
 Always check the latest details from the Indonesian Ministry of Foreign Affairs or your nearest Indonesian embassy before your trip, as rules can change.

 Indonesia offers a number of entry options depending on your nationality and travel purpose.
-Always confirm current regulations prior to your visit.
+Always confirm the latest regulations prior to your visit.

 Proper documentation makes for a smooth entry process into Indonesia.
 Be sure to organize all necessary papers.